FireChickenProductivity/Notes/README.md

 ```
 name: (name goes here.
 This is how you refer to the note)
 tag: (Optionally, a tag name goes here.
 Tag names are used when searching your notes.)
-link: (Optionally, a link can go here for webpages you want to be able to reference quickly.)
+link: (Optionally, a link can go here for a relevant webpage)
 -
 Note text can go here.
 The rest of the document is just notes.